JoseSustaita/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Express is a framework that you can use to easily make a RESTful API serverr.
+  Express routes work by exporting the modules into another module and being able to use their functions and property there.
+Sort of like importing and exporting react components.

 - [ ] Describe Middleware?

+  Middleware is a bridge between software.
+It is able to intercept the code that is running and then dependent on that execute another piece of code.
+Ex.
+State management middleware

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+We can return status codes that can let us know if the request was successful or not.

 - [ ] How can we partition our application into sub-applications?

+By exporting and importing express modules.

 ## Minimum Viable Product